lane711/sonicjs/README.md

 # Hooks

-The `hooks` property on the `SonicTableConfig` type allows configuring functions that run at certain points in the request lifecycle.
+The `hooks` property on the `ApiConfig` type allows configuring functions that run at certain points in the request lifecycle.
 Here are the available hooks:

 ## resolveInput